‘Bold And The Beautiful’ Weekly Spoilers: Emotional Blackmail & Burning Questions

 Ridge and Shauna are enjoying their time away from their commitments in L.A.
 The soap opera spoilers state that they will become closer as the week progresses.

 Eric Forrester (John McCook) is very angry at Quinn Fuller Forrester (Rena Sofer).
-She will need to placate her husband because Eric is furious at her for uploading the kissing video on to the digital photo frame.
+She will need to placate her husband because Eric is furious at her for uploading the kissing video to the digital photo frame.
 Eric blames Quinn for breaking up Ridge and Brooke Logan Forrester’s (Katherine Kelly Lang) marriage.

 Thursday, April 9 – Brooke Demands Answers